ZerBea/hcxdumptool/README.md

 Absolutely not recommended:

-* All kinds of WiFi PCIe cards, due to massive interfernece. https://duckduckgo.com/?t=ffab&q=Static+Interference+from+PCIe+wifi&ia=web
+* All kinds of WiFi PCIe cards, due to massive interference. https://duckduckgo.com/?t=ffab&q=Static+Interference+from+PCIe+wifi&ia=web

 More information about possible issues or limitations can be found [here](https://github.com/ZerBea/hcxdumptool#useful-links).